Generic Name: orlistat (OR-li-stat)

 - Anticoagulants (eg, warfarin) because the risk of bleeding may be increased

-- Cyclosporine or thyroid hormones (eg, levothyroxine) because their effectiveness may be decreased by Xenical
+- Cyclosporine, medicines used to treat seizures, or thyroid hormones (eg, levothyroxine) because their effectiveness may be decreased by Xenical

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Xenical may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.